yasiryagi/helpdesk/tools/cli/README.md

 ### account:transferTokens

 ## api
-These commands lets you choose your api endpoint, and can also be used to perform chain state queries.
+These commands lets you choose your API endpoint, and can also be used to perform chain state queries.
 For each command, try `--help` for info on `args` and `options`.
 Example: `joystream-cli api:getUri --help`.

 ```